hystax/optscale_arcee/README.md

 ```

 ## Adding stage
-To add a stage, use the stage method with the following metric:
+To add a stage, use the stage method with the following parameter:
 - name (str, required): the name of the stage.
 ```sh
 arcee.stage(name)